 Mesh wiring may be a little more costly than other types of wire fencing, but it also provides stronger protection for your livestock.
 The more concentrated wiring is particularly effective for confining livestock in small areas when it’s time to feed, treat, or simply corral your animals.
 Because of the greater expense involved with this kind of mesh fence, it’s generally used for smaller projects.

 Woven wire fences are very similar to mesh.
 Once again, a series of horizontal and vertical wires are bound together to provide a tighter boundary of protection.
 Most woven wire options don’t exceed two feet in height as they are used for containing smaller animals.
 You can tailor the size of the fence to ensure your livestock can’t jump over it.

 Of course, barbed wire is one of the most common types of farm fencing used for fields or animals.
 Perfect for discouraging small animals from digging under or trespassers from climbing over, barbed wire actually comes with a surprising amount of customization.
 Our professionals can tailor barb intervals, wire count, post spacing, and tensile strength so you get the kind of fence that you need for your property.

 So what’s recommended for your particular livestock?
 Below is a list of general recommendations.

 - Horses: Rail / Board Fences, Mesh, Tensile

 - Cattle: Cable + Electric or Barbed

 Professional, Quality Fence Installation

-No matter what your Tulsa, OK field, horse, or farm fencing needs may be, you can depend on our professionals at T-Town Fence & Gate for impeccable installation and/or repair.
-Feel free to consult with any of our specialists about finding the right specifications for your fence.
+No matter what your Tulsa, OK field, horse, or farm fencing needs may be, you can depend on our professionals at T-Town Fence & Gate for impeccable installation and replacement.
+Feel free to consult with any of our specialists about finding the right specifications for your needs.
 To learn more about our services or to receive an estimate, give us a call at 918-221-0048.
 Be sure to ask about our other fencing services!